“Dance is a moment, and then is finished.”

 - Programs, playbills and souvenir programs

 Company programs, 1946 – present.
-Includes programs of Limón works mounted on other companies.
+Includes programs of Limón works and reconstructions performed by other companies.

 - Newsclippings, handbills and flyers, posters

 Company handbills and flyers, 1952- present.
 Original newsclippings and photocopies, 1946-present.
-Newsclippings and flyers from Limón works mounted on other companies.
+Newsclippings and flyers from Limón works performed by other companies.
 Photocopies of Betty Jones’s scrapbooks.
 Laura Glenn’s collection.
 Correspondence, programs, reviews and other materials concerning related artists.

 - Limón publications

 Journals (see below), brochures, and other Foundation publications.
 Company press releases, 1972- present, and press kits, 1975- present.

 - Educational materials

 Photos and 35 mm slides divided by format and subject.

 Music scores and parts for works in Limón repertory.